v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

 ::: zone pivot="mdm-preview,mdm-may-2019"

 - **Office apps executable content creation or launch type**
   This rule targets typical behaviors used by suspicious and malicious add-ons and scripts (extensions) that create or launch executable files.
 This is a typical malware technique.
 Extensions are blocked from being used by Office apps.
-Typically these extensions use the Windows Scripting Host (.wsh files) to run scripts that automate certain tasks or provide user-created add-on features.
+Typically these extensions use the Windows Scripting Host (.WSH files) to run scripts that automate certain tasks or provide user-created add-on features.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067108)

   **Default**: Block